 4. Take care of yourself:

 It is important that you take good care of yourself.
 This includes getting enough rest, eating a well-balanced diet and exercising regularly.
-Taking care of yourself in such ways are naturally important and can help alleviate symptoms of anxiety and panic.
+Taking care of yourself in such ways is naturally important and can help alleviate symptoms of anxiety and panic.

 5. Listening to relaxing music: